John-ye666/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a MS student in economics at University of Wisconsin-Madison.
 I am applying for ECON PhD Programs.
 Hope everything can go well.
 I like distance running and have taken running as a very imporatant part of my life.
-Because it can not give me peace, but expel anxiety and pressure.
+Because it can not only give me peace, but expel anxiety and pressure.
 Let's run!